History & identity

 Rather than a monument to the past, Capella Kuala Lumpur reads as a hotel of its time, shaped for contemporary luxury travel.
 That identity matters: it suits couples on a city break, business travellers, families seeking a comfortable base, and seasoned visitors to Asian capitals alike.
 The common thread remains the same: personalised service, a refined atmosphere and a strategic position within the city.
 For travellers wishing to experience Kuala Lumpur without giving up the comfort of a well-orchestrated retreat, the hotel offers a credible and current interpretation of the international five-star stay.

-The hotel in the heart of Kuala Lumpur
+The establishment in the heart of Kuala Lumpur

 Rooms and suites